apmiller108/pioneer_ddj400_mixxx_mapping/README.md

 - [ ] See if anything needs to be done with SAMPLER pads
 - [ ] Investigate pad buttons + shift mappings
 - [ ] Update shutdown to flip off the beat sync light
+- [ ] Move LEVEL/DEPTH + SHIFT customization to a branch
 - [ ] Clean up XML
 - [ ] Clean up JS
 - [ ] Update code comments as needed